 Prepaid funerals and Medicaid spend down

 Medicaid does not count funeral, cremation and cemetery arrangements as part of your net worth in most states.
-Therefore, if permissible in your state, when you purchase a prepaid plan, you are spending down your assets and could be increasing your likelihood for Medicaid eligibility.
+Therefore, if permissible in your state, when you , you are spending down your assets and could be increasing your likelihood for Medicaid eligibility.